The names of 15 Irish Jesuits credibly accused of child abuse over the last 70 years have been published by the congregation.

 “To learn that much of their abuse could have been avoided, had timely and necessary action been taken by those to whom the abuse was made known, must surely compound their pain.”

-He continued that the congregation had “put the good name of the institution before their suffering and for this we are truly sorry.
+He said the congregation had “put the good name of the institution before their suffering and for this we are truly sorry.
 Our expression of sorrow and regret for the suffering and pain inflicted on children who suffered abuse is real.
 But it will mean little if it is not accompanied by effective action such as the public naming we have done today, which is part of an ongoing process.

 “Again, I want to invite any person who was harmed by any Jesuit to consider speaking with us.
 We really want to hear from you.”